opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 * MCP server base url: `/_plugins/_ml/mcp`
 * Message endpoint used internally by the MCP Client: `/_plugins/_ml/mcp/sse/message?sessionId=...`

-Note: For Python MCP Clients, use this URL to establish the connection: `/_plugins/_ml/mcp/sse?append_to_base_url=true`
+**Note**: For Python MCP clients, use this URL to establish the connection: `/_plugins/_ml/mcp/sse?append_to_base_url=true`.

-#### Available tools:
+#### Available tools

-OpenSearch provides a comprehensive suite of tools that can be registered with OpenSearch MCP server.
-You can find the list of supported tools [here](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/index/).
+OpenSearch provides a comprehensive suite of tools that can be registered with the OpenSearch MCP server.
+For a list of supported tools, see [Tools](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/index/).

-#### Authentication:
+#### Authentication

 When connecting to the MCP Server, you'll need to include appropriate authentication headers based on your OpenSearch security setup.
 The example below shows how to add headers in a LangChain client: